sming/ad-server-kargo/README.md

 ...

 ## HIGH-LEVEL AD-SERVING DESIGN
-- ONLY use the DB as a store, do not cache anything.
-This means we can run multiple node instances safely*. * safely-ish.
 - whenever an ad is shown, ad_campaign.last_served is updated.
 This drives the Round Robin serving strategy.
 - no queue is maintained as such.
 The query in Dao.getLongestSinceServedEligibleCampaign() basically consistently returns the least-recently-served campaign that's eligible at that time.
 This avoids keeping and maintaining a queue completely.

+## HIGH-LEVEL TECHNICAL DESIGN
+- ONLY use the DB as a store, do not cache anything.
+This means we can run multiple node instances safely*. * safely-ish.
 - there would be multiple-update issues with multiple node's running but barring incredibly heavy traffic, Round Robin order would still be maintained (IIRC microsecond granularity is an outstanding TODO for MySQL).
+- logging is to console because it's easy, fast and flexible.
+The stdout can then be captured by any number of log file frameworks which in then would be consumed by Splunk or Sumologic, to name two.

 ##TODO
 - unit tests